mwbrooks/web2splash/README.md

-# Screenwriter - a PhoneGap splash screen generator
+# Web2Splash - a PhoneGap splash screen generator

-> Generate multiple splash screens from a HTML document template
+> Generate multiple splash screens from an HTML template.